image-js/image-js-docs/docs/Tutorials/Why and how to use threshold.md

 :::

-Threshold possesses different possible algorithms which can produce different results.
+In ImageJS threshold possesses different algorithms which can produce different results.

 ![](./MaskCombosThreshold.png)

+As you can see, the best output is produced by `isodata` or `triangle` or `yen`.
+But with a different image a better-suited algorithm might be different as well.
+So, to be sure, try several algorithms to see which fits your needs better.
 By using threshold method you convert an image into a `Mask` class object:

 ```ts